SameeraMS/R-D-Assignment-1/Readme.md

 a byte stream, while deserialization involves reconstructing the object from the byte stream.
 In Java, this is typically done using the Serializable interface.</p>

+<h3>If you want more about this please read my article about serialization and deserialization on medium </h3>

+<h3>Link : <a href="https://sameerams.medium.com/java-serialization-and-deserialization-b8b1deb7eeb8">Java serialization and deserialization</a></h3>